-Equity investment into a Joint Venture with Photocentric to deliver a Research and Development centre on the University of Peterborough Campus, primarily funded by the Getting Building Fund grant provided specifically for the purpose from the Department of Business, Energy and Industrial Strategy.
+This project was put forward to Government in response to a call for projects in 2020-21, and £14.6m of grant was awarded to the CPCA (the Getting Building Fund).
+The majority of this funding is being investedEquity investment into a Joint Venture with Photocentric to deliver a Research and Development centre on the University of Peterborough Campus, primarily funded by the Getting Building Fund grant provided specifically for the purpose from the Department of Business, Energy and Industrial Strategy.
 This company is constructing a 3-story building within the overall Peterborough University Quarter site with the intention to lease space to companies working on zero emission enabling technologies with Photocentric operating as an anchor tenant occupying one of the 3 floors.

-Cambridgeshire and Peterborough Business Growth Company Limited
+TheCambridgeshire and Peterborough Business Growth Service Company Limited

-This company was set up, with £5.4m of Local Growth Fund as equity, as a pilot to deliver support to local businesses and improve the skills offering in the Combined Authority area over 3 years.
+Approved by CPCA and involves equity investment of up to £7.7m of CPCA and LGF fundingThis company was set up, with £5.4m of Local Growth Fund as equity, as a pilot to deliver support to local businesses and improve the skills offering in the Combined Authority area over 3 years.
 Via subcontracting with a consortia it delivers services on behalf of the Combined Authority including growth coaching for businesses, inward investment, and skills capacity building.
-The Combined Authority's equity investment is supported with other income streams including the Growth Hub grant, Community Renewal Funds (Start & Grow and Turning Point), EU funding, and the Careers and Enterprise Company contracts.
-It also manages the Capital Growth Scheme as discussed later.
+The Combined AuthoritY's equity investment is supported with other income streams including the Growth Hub